quinnandrews/spring-local-postgresql/README.md

 <dl>
 <dt>spring.local.postgresql.engaged</dt>
 <dd>
     Whether the embedded, containerized PostgreSQL database should be configured to start when the Application starts.
-By default, it is not engaged.
-Only engaged if `true`.
+By default, it is engaged.
+To explicitly engage, set to `true`.
+To disengage, set to 'false'.
 </dd>

 <dt>spring.local.postgresql.container.image</dt>